Get

 There are a few reasons why flan isn’t suitable for dogs:

-• High sugar content: Flan contains a lot of sugar, like most desserts.
-Therefore, it isn’t typically a healthy food for dogs.
+• High sugar content: Flan, like most desserts, contains a lot of sugar.
+Therefore, it isn’t a healthy food for dogs.
 Excessive sugar can lead to various health issues, especially long-term.

-Simply put, flan isn’t necessarily toxic for dogs, but you shouldn’t give it to your dog, either.
-If you’re looking for special treats for your furry friend, there are many dog-friendly alternatives available, such as specific dog treats formulated with their dietary needs in mind.
+Simply put, flan isn’t necessarily toxic for dogs, but you shouldn’t give it to your dog.
+If you’re looking for special treats for your furry friend, dog-friendly alternatives are available, such as commercial treats formulated with their dietary needs in mind.

 beagle dog having treats